yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

     mkdir ~/yugabyte-volume
     ```

-3. Use `Ctrl+C` or `docker-compose stop` to stop the YugaPlus application containers.
+3. Use `Ctrl+C` or `{yugaplus-project-dir}/docker-compose stop` to stop the YugaPlus application containers.

-The yugabyted tool lets you deploy and configure multi-region YugabyteDB clusters on your local machine.
-This gives you an ability to emulate the multi-region deployment locally for prototyping and development.
+The **yugabyted** tool lets you deploy and configure multi-region YugabyteDB clusters on your local machine.
+This is useful for emulating a multi-region cluster configuration locally for development and testing.

-Use the tool to provision a YugabyteDB cluster across regions in the US East, Central and West locations in Google Cloud (GCP):
+Use **yugabyted** to deploy a YugabyteDB cluster across US East, Central, and West locations in Google Cloud (GCP):

 1. Start the first node assigning it to the US East region in GCP: